 - The value of taking a breastfeeding class before giving birth

-- The stack of bills that can follow isn’t worth stressing over
+- The stack of bills that will follow delivery that aren’t worth stressing over

 And, it’ll be OK because the most precious gift will be your baby and because of this information you’ll have prepared (as much as possible).